 TURNS OUT YOUR GRANDSON, the computer geek, wasn't wasting all that time on the couch with his laptop after all.
-Now he's created a killer mobile app and is working day and night to launch his own company.
+Now he has created a killer mobile app and is working day and night to launch his own company.
 Or maybe your daughter has just finished her Ph.D. in microbiology and wants to become a founding partner in a biotech startup.
 Then there's your favorite grandniece, who's going to need a private coach to take her love for figure skating to the next level.

 Even if you always thought of your financial legacy as something you'd leave your family after you're gone, real-life needs keep popping up—needs that could be met if you were willing to give now instead of waiting to pass your legacy on in your will.

 Sixty percent of people 50 and older would prefer to give sooner rather than later, saying they want to enjoy helping their children pursue their dreams.

 In fact, many people are making the choice to give now.
 According to a 2013 Merrill Lynch retirement study, Family & Retirement: The Elephant in the Room, 60% of people age 50 and older would prefer to give sooner rather than later, saying they want to be there to enjoy helping their children pursue their dreams.
 Women in particular favor that approach, with 65% saying they'd rather pass along an inheritance during retirement, compared with 53% of men who feel that way.
 Additionally, the tax laws have changed over the past decade, and the amount you are allowed to give away during your lifetime that is exempt from the gift tax is several times larger than it used to be.
 But for lifetime giving to be successful, there are some important issues to consider.

 Fast-tracking Your Legacy: Three Things to Consider